Thought Provoking

 AI stands as the intellectual parallel to these engines, albeit likely more impactful.
 Its capacity to multiply expertise, thinking ability, and knowledge, means over the next decade we can significantly transcend human brain capacity.
 We’re on the cusp of a near-infinite expansion of brain power that can serve humanity.

-Artificial intelligence promises a future of unparalleled abundance.
-The belief in the boundless potential of what could be animates not just techno-optimists like myself but entrepreneurs who know that the "possible" doesn't simply manifest—it must be brought into existence.
 The dream of AI's potential is vast, but the journey toward it is complex, as our transition to a post-scarcity society may be painful in the short term for those displaced.
 Mitigation of those sequelae is possible and must come from well-reasoned policy.
 The next 0-10 years, 10-25 years and 25-50 year time frames will each be radically different from each other.
 The pace of change will be hard to predict or anticipate with respect to technology capability far exceeding human intelligence, and the rate of societal penetration by area.

 Adding to some current confusion on whether the future is dystopic or utopic is the current AI hype cycle, which with its concomitant failures, distorts views.
 Most AI ventures will end in financial loss.
 In aggregate more money will be made than lost, but by a small concentration of world-changing companies.
 What excites me most isn't the magnitude of AI’s profits but its potential to indelibly rechart the course of the world and reinvent societal infrastructure for the better.